alexeyp0708/php_tools_sucker/README.md

 ﻿# Alpa\Tools\Sucker\Sucker
 For unit testing.
-A sucker for classes and objects to call private methods.
+The sucker for classes and objects to call private methods.

 The component provides access to private  properties of an object / class.